kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-04-how-to-use-solana.md

 Solana’s native coin is SOL, which is used to pay transaction fees and participate in staking.
 Staking means delegating your SOL to validators (computers that run the validator client software) to verify transactions and add them to the ledger.
 Users who stake their coins earn SOL rewards.

 To interact with the blockchain and the applications running on it, you need a wallet.
 The wallet is where you store your coins and tokens.
 Each wallet has a private key and a public key.
-The public key is visible on the ledger (your transactions and the assets you hold), while the private key is only yours and gives you control over those assets and lets you approve (sign) transactions.
+Your public key is visible on the ledger, meaning anyone can see the assets you hold, and works as your receiving address.
+Your private key gives you control of your assets and lets you approve, or sign, transactions.

 Because the Solana blockchain ledger is public, everyone can see the transactions using a block explorer tool like [Solscan](https://solscan.io/) or [Orb](https://orbmarkets.io/).